uploadcare/uploadcare-ruby/README.md

 @uc_file.uuid
 # => "dc99200d-9bd6-4b43-bfa9-aa7bfaefca40"

-# url for the file, can be used with your website or app right away
+# URL for the file, can be used with your website or app right away
 @uc_file.cdn_url
 # => "https://ucarecdn.com/dc99200d-9bd6-4b43-bfa9-aa7bfaefca40/"
 ```